-Every brand is comprised of many moving parts: visual assets like logos and colors, audio assets, packaging and design, brand image, brand values, and the size and stature of the brand in the marketplace.
+Every brand is comprised of many moving parts: visual assets like logos and colors, audio & video assets, packaging and design, brand image, brand values, and the relative size and stature of the brand in the marketplace.
 All of these brand assets influence how customers think and feel about a brand.
-Ultimately, those thoughts and feelings will translate into sales, reputation, and the brand’s overall health and longevity.
+Ultimately, those thoughts and feelings translate into sales, and the brand’s overall health and longevity.

-Here’s a closer look at brand equity, the role it plays in your marketing and brand management, and how to grow your brand’s equity.
+Here’s a closer look at brand equity and the role it plays in your marketing and brand management strategy.

 What is Brand Equity?

-What is equity?
-Equity in terms of a business is the value of a business if all the business’s assets were liquidated and all the debts were paid off.
+"Equity" in business terms is the value of a business if all the business’s assets were liquidated and all the debts were paid off.
 It’s the byproduct of assets minus liabilities.

-So, what is brand equity in marketing?
 Just like business equity, your brand builds value, too.
 This value is determined by a brand’s customers and how they have experienced your brand.
-If they have positive perceptions of your brand, then your brand equity is positive, too, and vice-versa.
+This is sometimes called CBBE (customer-based brand equity), which attributes a brand’s success based on its customers’ sentiments.
+If they have a positive brand perception, then your brand equity is positive, and vice-versa.

 So, brand equity can simply be defined as a brand’s value.